H0llyW00dzZ/go-urlshortner/README.md

 ## Getting Started with Docker

+#### Additional Note:
+> The Go URL Shortener can be deployed on Google Cloud Run, which is Kubernetes-compatible, by configuring the necessary environment variables.
+The Docker image required for deployment is available on GitHub.

 The Go URL Shortener can be easily run as a Docker container.
 Make sure you have Docker installed on your system.

 To get the Docker image of Go URL Shortener, pull the image from the GitHub Container Registry: